TrixterFilm/trackteroid/doc/sphinx_source/quickstart.md

 ```

-Often criteria describe the lookup of direct properties of an entity, like `id`, `name`, `metadata`.
-By default, they refer directly to the entity type that you want to receive as your results via `Query(<Entity Type>)`.
-But those criteria also support defining a so called **target** that allows you to specify for what entity type you want to refer to its property instead.
+Frequently, criteria in the query mechanism involve searching for direct properties of an entity, such as _id_, _name_, or _metadata_.
+By default, those criteria are associated with the entity type specified in the Query, representing the desired results.
+However, criteria can also offer the flexibility to define a target, allowing you to specify the entity type for which you want to reference its property instead.
 ```python
 from trackteroid import (
     Query,